How To Pack in a Carry-On Bag for Every Trip

 Finding the perfect personal item can be a game-changer for sticking with a carry-on bag.
 Think of it as a second carry-on bag, and that daunting task of packing everything you need will seem easier.

-We're big fans of eBags Professional Slim Laptop backpacks because there's dedicated space for a laptop, tablet, electronics, and more.
-And even after all that, there's still space for a change of clothes and your toiletry bag.
-But no matter which bag you use, make sure it keeps you organized while giving you some extra space to pack what you need.
+We're big fans of laptop backpacks like these with dedicated space for a laptop, tablet, electronics, and more.
+And even after all that, there's often still space for a change of clothes and your toiletry bag.
+But no matter what bag you use, make sure it keeps you organized while giving you some extra space to pack what you need.

 Give the Carry-On a Shot